Feng Shui of Reykjavik. Feng Shui Consultant in Reykjavik. Feng Shui Bagua of Reykjavik. Feng Shui Bagua of Iceland.

 As a feng shui consultant and environmental psychologist, I’ve noticed some universal and unique values that most Icelanders hold dearly.
 We all could learn from and adopt these values, especially in terms of world peace, work ethics and positivity.

 • Homes are important to Icelanders.
-Most Icelanders dream about owning a property.
+Most Icelanders dream about owning property.
 There is a shortage of properties in Iceland though.
 Most people live in flats and apartments.

 • Work ethics is high in Iceland.
 Icelanders are hard working and value work so much that some people have even two or three jobs going.
 The wages are high but the prices are high too.